Vrishabhsk/Walletwand/README.md

 expo start
 ```
 After running this line you will be prompted with options and you can choose the one suited to your need.

+## Download:
+You can download this app on [google play store](https://play.google.com/store/apps/details?id=walletwand.apk)